 Read the Framework Plugins guide to get the absolute most out of this tutorial.
 We build on concepts that are covered in that guide.

-There are times when you may want to alter or augment the functionality of DOCman to suit a specific need in a given situation:
+There are times when you may want to alter or augment the functionality of FILEman to suit a specific need.
+You might want to:

-- send an email when a document is uploaded
+- send an email when a file is submitted

-Whatever you would like to do is possible with Plugins and our Event driven architecture.
-Almost any action in DOCman can have an event listener registered against it.
-Multiple listeners can be registered for a single event.
+Whatever you would like to do is possible with Plugins and our Event-driven architecture.
+Event listeners can be registered to almost any action in FILEman.
+More so, multiple listeners can be registered to a single event.

-In the majority of cases, you will want to register an event listener against a controller action.
-However, you can also register listeners against all model, view and controller actions.
+In most cases, you will want to register an event listener to a controller action.
+However, you can also register listeners to model and view actions.

-There are a number of entities in DOCman for whose MVC actions you may wish to register an event handler against:
+There are a number of entities in FILEman whose MVC actions can have event listeners.
+Some examples are: